gusafr/midora-solid-ai/DOCS/02-architecture.md

 ## Technology Agnostic

-solid.ai is intentionally technology-neutral.
+SOLID.AI is intentionally technology-neutral.
 It focuses on patterns that can be implemented with cloud-native, on-premises, or hybrid stacks.
 Reference implementations may use tools such as:

 - Data: Lakehouse platforms, semantic layers, data catalogs.
 - Cognitive: Orchestration frameworks (e.g., MAGI), LLM service layers, agent runtimes.